RobbieTheWagner/PolymitaDemo/README.md

 Right click the project folder and do **Maven → Update Project**, followed by **Run As → Maven Clean**, and then **Run As → Maven Install**.
 This should download all the required dependencies.

+Now that everything is updated, start the server so that Guvnor will be running for the next step.
+To do this, right click the project and choose **Run As → Run on Server** and choose the **JBoss EAP 6.1** server and click finish.

 ## <a name="step7"/> Step 7: Upload Resources to Guvnor

 ### Upload POJO Model